Those who are using the Mississippi River as the Sidon fail to recognize these facts:

 11 And thus he cut off all the strongholds of the Lamanites in the east wilderness yea and also on the west fortifying the line between the Nephites and the Lamanites between the land of Zarahemla and the land of Nephi from the west sea running by the head of the river Sidon—the Nephites possessing all the land northward, yea, even all the land which was northward of the land Bountiful, according to their pleasure.
 (Alma 50:11)

 But into which sea did the River Sidon flow?
 The Land of Zarahemla was surrounded by the West Sea and the East Sea.
 Since no river is ever mentioned between the journeys between the City of Bountiful and the City of Mulek (The east-west line for travel), we know the river did not flow straight north or north-east into the Sea East.

 22 And it came to pass that they did cast their dead into the waters of Sidon, and they have gone forth and are buried in the depths of the sea.
 (Alma 44: 22)

 We know that the Mulekites landed in the Land Northward and came south to establish Zarahemla via the Narrow Passage.
 The Narrow Passage ran along the West Sea.
 If we look south of the Narrow Passage for a river, these are the details we should be looking for:

-The only river that meets that criteria is the Buffalo River.
+The only river that meets these criteria is the Buffalo River in western New York.